NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [summary]: #summary

-Add some basic but simple support for content-addressed store paths to Nix.
+Add some experimental support for content-addressed store paths to Nix.

 We plan here to give the possibility to mark certain store paths as content-adressed (ca), while keeping the other input-adressed as they are